colcon/colcon.readthedocs.org/reference/package-selection-arguments.rst

   Select the packages with the passed names as well as packages which recursively depend on them.

+.. _package-selection-args_packages-above-and-dependencies_arg:

+\\--packages-above-and-dependencies [PKG_NAME [PKG_NAME ...]]
+  Select the packages with the passed names, packages which recursively depend on them as well as their recursive dependencies.

 .. _package-selection-args_packages-above-depth_arg:

 \\--packages-above-depth DEPTH [PKG_NAME ...]